Malpractice Lawyers in Clearwater Florida

 In the event a patient is injured because of the negligence of a medical professional; a lawsuit might help with the recovery of damages.
 In Clearwater, Florida, the party who suffered injuries must prove four elements in order for a successful medical malpractice claim.
 These elements are:

 Patient-Doctor Relationship: To pursue a medical malpractice claim in the State of Florida, you have to prove there were a patient and doctor relationship with the medical provider being accused of wrongdoing.
-The patient must have hired the physician in question and that doctor must have agreed to provide services for the patient who was injured.
+The patient must have hired the physician in question and that a doctor must have agreed to provide services for the patient who was injured.
 Any medical malpractice allegations are required to have happened during that course of employment.

 Duty of Care: Doctors must perform any duties consistent with the standards set forth by the medical community.
 Any medical professionals, including physicians, have a legal requirement to act in the same way another medical provider in the same situation and field in the same situation.